 Capps drove Primm’s car six times in 1996, and his talent caught the eye of Hall of Famer Don ‘Snake’ Prudhomme, who hired Capps to wheel a Funny Car full-time the following year.
 With Prudhomme, Capps won 13 event titles.

-In 2005, Capps moved from Prudhomme’s team to Don Schumacher Racing.
-For Capps’ first three years with DSR, his Funny Car was sponsored by popular cologne Brut, and in 2008 was replaced by another iconic and nationally known corporation, NAPA AUTO PARTS.
+In 2005, Capps moved from Prudhomme’s team to Don Schumacher Racing (DSR).
+For Capps’ first three years with DSR, his Funny Car was sponsored by popular cologne Brut, and in 2008 was replaced by another iconic and nationally known corporation, NAPA Auto Parts.
+Capps raced for DSR from 2005 through the completion of the 2021 season.

-After 17 years of racing for DSR, Capps, a two-time Funny Car world champion who clinched his second title during the 2021 NHRA Camping World Drag Racing Series season, announced that he would be departing his longtime racing home to launch a new team, Ron Capps Motorsports.
-The team will make its on-track debut in 2022 with Capps taking on the dual responsibilities of owner-driver.
-NAPA has signed-on to join Capps in his new endeavor, backing the popular Funny Car star for the 15th consecutive year in 2022.
-Capps’ entire championship-winning team followed suit, remaining intact as they pursue back-to-back series titles.
+The team made its on-track debut in 2022 with Capps taking on the dual responsibilities of owner-driver.
+NAPA signed-on to join Capps in his new endeavor, backing the popular Funny Car star for the 15th consecutive year in 2022 and his entire championship-winning team followed suit, remaining intact as they pursued back-to-back series titles.

 Drag racing is Capps’ passion and vocation, but he’ll race anything from Sprint cars on dirt to go-karts.
 When he can’t get to a track, he satiates his need for speed with various virtual computer games.

 Capps was a student-athlete at San Luis Obispo High School in Central California where he lettered three years in football as a slotback and wide receiver, and four years as a wrestler.
 He also competed in Freestyle and Greco Roman wrestling for a couple of years with USA Wrestling California.